-Richard Mason is slightly injured in a car accident but pretends greater hurt so that he cannot accompany his wife Kathryn on a trip to the mountains.
+Richard Mason is slightly hurt in a car accident but pretends that his injuries are worse so that he cannot accompany his wife, Kathryn on a trip to the mountains.
 He does, however, kill her on a lonely mountain road.
 Or did he?
-He smells her perfume, finds her jewelry, sees an envelope addressed with her handwriting.
-He must go back to the scene of the crime to find ... what?Written by
+He smells her perfume, finds her jewelry, sees an envelope addressed in her handwriting.
+He goes back to the scene of the crime to find ... what?Written by

 Ed Stephan <email@example.com>

 According to Robert Osborne of Turner Classic Movies, this film was made in 1943.
 It is shown as being released in June 1945.
 Edwin Stanley who played Phillips passed away in December 1944 prior to it being released.
 See more »

 Richard says that the handkerchief that was in his wife's jacket breast pocket had a green border but the one that he handed the police, after finding it in a drawer had no such border.
 He said that it was the only one of its kind.
 See more »

 a little "Gaslight," a little "Two Mrs. Carrolls," a whole lotta Bogie

 This is an obvious though very entertaining film with a cast that includes the radiant Alexis Smith, Sydney Greenstreet, and of course, the star, Humphrey Bogart at his sinister best.
 He plays an unhappily married man who is in love with his wife's sister (Smith).
 Greenstreet is a friend of the family.

 Considering the circumstances of his death, it's always disturbing to see Humphrey Bogart with cigarettes, and if he's not smoking in this, he's lining them up in his cigarette case.

 Mystery loving audiences will pick up the all-important clue immediately.
 Whether you do or don't, it's hard not to enjoy the most standard of films with a cast like this.
 As an added kick, the film has a psychological feature to it, which started to become all the rage toward the end of WWII.